-"Designated Property" means any of 599 Lexington Avenue, One and Two Independence Square, and Capital Gallery.
+"Designated Property" means any of 599 Lexington Avenue, One and Two Independence Square, and Capital Gallery or a successor property acquired in a "like kind" exchange for such a property.

 "Development Properties" means the seven Office Properties currently under development or redevelopment by the Company.